 Fascinating facts about Horses

 For thousands of years, horses have been a part of human history.
-Horses have shaped our civilizations in many ways, from their domestication to their use in transportation.
+Horses have shaped our civilisations in many ways, from their domestication to their use in transportation.
 We’ll look at some fascinating horse facts in this blog article that you may not know.

 Anatomy and Physical Characteristics of Horses